 Cigarette ‘plain packaging’ law passes Senate

-The move removes brand colours and logos from cigarette packaging.
+This change eliminates brand colors and logos from cigarette packs.

-Instead, cigarettes will be sold in olive green cartons with graphic images warning of the consequences of smoking.
+Instead of traditional branding, cigarettes will be packaged in olive green cartons adorned with graphic images that highlight the dangers of smoking.

-The legislation now returns to the lower house for a vote seen as a formality, before coming into force in December 2012.
+The legislation will now proceed to the lower house for a vote that is expected to be a mere formality, prior to its enforcement in December 2012.

-“We’re not going to be bullied into not taking this action just because tobacco companies say they might fight us in the courts,” Health Minister Nicola Roxon said.
-“We’re ready for that if they do take legal action.”
+“We’re not going to be bullied into not taking this action just because tobacco companies say they might fight us in the courts,” Health Minister Nicola Roxon stated.
+“We’re prepared for that if they do pursue legal action.”

-The legislation was amended in the Senate and so must return to the lower house in two weeks’ time.
+As the legislation was amended in the Senate, it is required to return to the lower house in two weeks.

 Newsletter